dhleong/rainboots/README.md

 #### Argument Types

 A powerful feature built into rainboots is the notion of "argument types."
-These are basically keyword annotations for command argument which transform the user's input into the appropriate object, so commands can just declare what they expect, and rainboots can handle validating the user's input and providing the objects.
+These are basically keyword annotations for command arguments which transform the user's input into the appropriate object, so commands can just declare what they expect, and rainboots can handle validating the user's input and providing the objects.